- Last updated:

 An online calculator is available to provide quick and easy estimates of development application fees and charges at www.sunshinecoast.qld.gov.au/development.

-Council offers free pre-lodgement and pre-design advice services for specific land sites, future development proposals and preparing development applications.
+Council offers pre-lodgement and pre-design advice services for specific land sites, future development proposals and preparing development applications.

 These free services aim to help clients to: